Salon Business Plan Template: How-To Guide + Example

 Revenue and Cost Drivers

 As with most services, labor expenses are the key cost drivers for hair salons.
-Hair stylists are paid through a combination of salaries and commission, rewarding them for performance and making hair stylists an active part in business retention and development.
+Hair stylists are paid through a combination of salaries and commissions, rewarding them for performance and making hair stylists an active part of business retention and development.

-The major cost drivers for the company’s operation will consist of:
+The major cost drivers for the salon’s operation will consist of:

 • Commission paid to hair stylists on a per-service basis